hame25/blog/README.md

 Shopify (using Cloudflare) saw a [500ms improvement for LCP at p50](https://twitter.com/colinbendell/status/1539322190541295616).

 ### Next steps
-Clearly its early days and I'm interested in experimenting more with Early Hints in the applications I contribute to discover alot more.
+Clearly its early days and I'm interested in experimenting more with Early Hints in the applications I contribute to discover more.

 None of the applications I work with in the day-to-day can return a 200 response immediatley.
-They are dynamic, personalised applications with a decent number of api dependencies, so there is a lot of **server think time** that could be taken advantage of.
+They are dynamic, personalised applications with a decent number of api dependencies, so there is a decent amount of **server think time** that could be taken advantage of.
 Early hints has the potential to benefit our users experiences with positive side affects such as SEO rankings.
-Watch this space...
+I'm looking forward to playing around some more :stuck_out_tongue_winking_eye: